Marijuana Defense Attorney

 Penalties for Marijuana Crimes in Ohio

 You may be able to avoid incarceration if you are convicted of a minor marijuana offense because these are misdemeanors in Ohio.
 However, if you are charged with a felony marijuana offense, you may need to take a more aggressive approach to your defense.
 In either scenario, the Columbus drug crime lawyers at The Koffel Law Firm are here to help you avoid penalties such as fines and jail/prison time.
 In many drug offense cases, we advocate for cases to be handled in specialty drug courts and petition for alternative sentencing options like drug treatment.

 Contacting The Koffel Law Firm

-The Koffel Law Firm has been listed as one of the "Best Law Firms" in the region by US News for five years in a row.
+The Koffel Law Firm has been listed as one of the "Best Law Firms" in the region by US News.
 Our lead attorney, Brad Koffel, has been listed in Best Lawyers® since 2008 and was voted one of the "Top 10 Criminal Defense Attorneys in Ohio" by the NACDA.
 We are passionate about defending people accused of drug crimes, so if you need representation you can count on, call us today.